-Additionally, The Mount Sinai Hospital serves as a University Hospital for Icahn School of Medicine, which is ranked 18th of the126 medical schools in the nation, according to US News & World Report.
-Additionally, Mount Sinai ranks 17th by the National Institutes of Health (NIH) for research funding and third by the Association of American Medical Colleges (AAMC) for research funding per faculty.
-This past fall, Icahn School of Medicine was awarded $16.5 million from the NIH and the National Heart and Lung Institute (NHLBI) through the Program of Excellence in Nanotechnology (PEN) – one of only four issued nationwide to develop a dedicated multidisciplinary research center to nanotechnology research to improve diagnostic tools and treatments for heart, lung and blood diseases.
+Additionally, The Mount Sinai Hospital serves as a University Hospital for the Icahn School of Medicine, which is ranked among the top 20 of 153 accredited schools in the nation, according to U.S. News & World Report.
+Additionally, Mount Sinai ranks 18th by the National Institutes of Health (NIH) for research funding and third by the Association of American Medical Colleges (AAMC) for research funding per faculty.
 Mount Sinai’s clinical care is backed by unparalleled rich resources in research and genomics, which offer countless insights into the genesis and proper treatment of various diseases and disorders.

 What to Expect